What we're fighting for

 "Sanctions heaped on the pressure and made my mind more muddled and less able to cope with day to day activities as well as job hunting."

-"I've always been frightened when I have been asked to attend Jobcentre for a meeting or assessment, you don't know if the person you are seeing will believe you.
+"I've always been frightened when I've been asked to attend Jobcentre.
+You don't know if the person you are seeing will believe you.
 I even get scared when I get a brown envelope through the post."

 "It made me not trust the Jobcentre staff and not want to tell them anything.
 I was also more worried about going to the Jobcentre in case I had done something wrong without knowing."